ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-frame-setup.rst

 -  39: motor7
 -  40: motor8

-So to put your quad motors on outputs 9 to 12 (the auxillary channels on a Pixhawk) you would use these settings in the advanced parameter list:
+So to put your quad motors on outputs 9 to 12 (the auxiliary channels on a Pixhawk) you would use these settings in the advanced parameter list:

 -  :ref:`SERVO9_FUNCTION<SERVO9_FUNCTION>` = 33